lenymo/PersonalFolio/README.md

 It's important to note that that 95% of this website was designed and built by me using the technology described below.

 ##Technology used

 ###PHP
 Largely for templating of pages.
 I looked into more task-specific solution such as Handlebars but I ended up settling on PHP because I had previous experience with writing it.

 ###Sass
 I had previously used LESS but wanted to get stuck into SASS and learn more about CSS pre-processors.
-I wrote all of my own mixins (as against using compass / bourbon, ect) and in particular, I liked using Sass to simplify constantly re-writing media queries.
-I feel like there's still a more efficient way of doing this but I didn't have the time to fully explore it on this project.
+I wrote all of my own mixins (as against using compass / bourbon, etc) and in particular, I liked using Sass to simplify constantly re-writing media queries.
+I'm sure there's a more efficient way of doing this but I didn't have the time to fully explore it on this project.

-I wasn't sure of the best way to organise my .scss files but based on a couple of handy open source libraries I enjoyed breaking them up into as many sections as I could (without taking it to the extreme).
+I organised my Sass files into logical groupings, including an individual file for each project.
+This helped me find relevant CSS rules and I find it hard to go back to all-in-one CSS files.

+I based my Sass on [Chris Coyier's Sass Style Guide](http://css-tricks.com/sass-style-guide/), as well as the recommendations of Dan Cederholm in Sass for Web Designers.

 ###HTML5
 I experimented with [video], used [section], [header], [nav] and various other semantic tags.
 I loaded in Alexander Farkas' [html5shiv](https://github.com/aFarkas/html5shiv) to ensure the tags were functional in older browsers (particularly IE).